olets/git-prompt-kit-docs/docs/README.md

 🎨 [interactive web demo](./demo.md) 🎨
 :::

-Here are three static examples to start with, using the default colors and default symbol sets.
+Here are some static examples to start with, using the default colors and default symbol sets.
 In each, Hometown Prompt is telling us that we're logged in as one of our usual users on one of our usual hosts, the user is not root, the previous command succeeded, the current directory is the Git repo `hometown-prompt`, the branch `main` is checked out, `main` pushes and pulls from `origin/main`, we're 15 commits ahead of the remote, there are seven stashes, and there are three untracked files.

 Default (Git ref on first line, no inactive Git ref segments, no extended Git status, default symbols, inactive Git status segments visible)